Anomalous quantized nonlinear soliton pumping: Results

-\emph{Discussion}.--- We have demonstrated the emergence of anomalous nonlinear Thouless pumping, wherein the correspondence between the displacement of a soliton and the Chern number of the underlying linear Bloch band breaks down.
-This anomalous behavior surpasses the understanding of nonlinear Thouless pumping based on the center-of-mass flow of the instantaneous Wannier functions.
-We show that the breakdown arises due to the emergence of a new branch of soliton solutions primarily composed of two neighboring instantaneous Wannier functions.
-Furthermore, we illustrate that nonlinearity can induce the Thouless pumping of a soliton, even when the corresponding linear Bloch band is topologically trivial.
+In summary, we have demonstrated the emergence of anomalous nonlinear soliton pumping, wherein the correspondence between the quantized displacement of a soliton and the Chern number of the underlying linear Bloch band breaks down.
+Specifically, a soliton can be pumped across one, two or three unit cells over one pumping cycle, while the underlying linear band carries the Chern number of $-1$.
+This anomalous behavior is beyond the previous understanding of nonlinear pumping of a soliton based on the center-of-mass flow of the instantaneous Wannier functions.
+We show that the anomalous nonlinear pumping occurs due to the transition of a soliton between different Wannier functions by passing through an intersite-soliton state.
+Furthermore, we illustrate that nonlinearity can induce the quantized pumping of a soliton, even when the corresponding linear Bloch band is topologically trivial.
 We note that our results are completely different from the phenomenon in a Bose-Bose atomic mixture in Ref.~\cite{mostaanNC2022} where a soliton of impurity atoms can undergo a nonzero quantized displacement during a pump cycle, as a result of the dragging from a soliton of majority atoms that bifurcates from a topologically nontrivial band.
 There, the pumping can also be understood as the center-of-mass flow of the Wannier functions of the corresponding Bloch band of the linear Hamiltonian felt by the majority atoms.
-In our case, we have only one set of band structures, and the discrepancy between the band topology and quantized motion emerges spontaneously, going beyond the Wannier function description.
-Given that anomalous nonlinear Thouless pumping can occur in both discrete and continuous models, it can be experimentally observed in either photonic systems or ultracold atomic gases.
-Additionally, our work inspires the exploration of other interesting topics, such as anomalous fractional Thouless pumping of solitons.
+In our case, we have only one set of band structures, and the discrepancy between the band topology and quantized motion emerges spontaneously, going beyond the description of the Wannier function of the original linear Hamiltonian.

+Our work opens a new avenue for studying nonlinear pumping and inspires a range of intriguing directions for future research.
+From an experimental perspective, given that anomalous nonlinear pumping can occur in both discrete and continuous models, it can be observed in either photonic systems or ultracold atomic gases.
+Theoretically, a broad class of interesting topics await further exploration, including multi-component nonlinear pumping beyond the two-component setting, anomalous fractional soliton pumping, and anomalous nonlinear pumping in higher dimensions, and general principles that guarantee the stability of intersite solitons in two-component systems.